Understanding AVVO, Superlawyers, US News Rating Sites

 - Regardless of the weight, no proof exists that attorney information is factual.

-- Information obtained from the internet is not verified, which is not a precise source for getting true information. (online user reviews and even colleague ratings can be faked by use of algo defeating methods, by use of voting rings, etc.)
+- Information obtained from the internet is not verified, not a precise source for getting a true story. (online user reviews and even colleague ratings can be faked by use of algo defeating methods, by use of voting rings, etc.)

-- Avvo has demonstrated many cases of researching the experiences of lawyers where the data gathered was a misrepresentation of the attorneys’ information.
+- Avvo has demonstrated many cases of researching lawyers' experiences where the data gathered misrepresented the attorneys’ information.
 For example, the specialties provided by attorneys have not been correct.

 - Attorneys are not assessed, interviewed, or met in person when information is collected.
 The attorneys are being evaluated blindly.